doooby/D3ObyTCPServer/README.md

 '[3|2]msg'  #msg from a guest with id 1 from room 2
 ```

-###Tramp-only server (v0.2)
+###1)Tramp-only server (v0.2)
-Run a server as it is within a gem.
-Though you may wanth to customize a trier by inheriting from a AccessTrier class.
+Run a server as it is within the gem.
+Though you may wanth to customize the trier by inheriting from a AccessTrier class.
 ```ruby
 server = D3ObyTCPServer.new tramp_access_trier: AccessTrier.new
 server.start